List of airliner shootdown incidents: La Verrier

-La Verrier, an Air France SNCAC NC.223.4 mail plane, disappeared on the first leg of a flight from Marseille to Damascus with stopovers in Bizerte and Beirut on November 24, 1940.
+La Verrier, an Air France SNCAC NC.223.4 mail plane, disappeared on the first leg of a flight from Marseille, to Damascus, with stopovers in Bizerte and Beirut on November 24, 1940.
 All 7 on board, including Jean Chiappe, and the pilot Henri Guillaumet, are presumed to have died.
 No wreckage has been recovered, the plane radioed they were hit by machine-gun fire before disappearing; it has been theorized they were shot down in the nearby Battle of Cape Spartivento that occurred on the same day.

 KNILM PK-AFW

-PK-AFW, a Douglas DC-3-194C of KNILM, was attacked by Japanese military aircraft on January 24, 1942, during a cargo flight.
+PK-AFW, a Douglas DC-3-194C of Dutch Indies carrier KNILM, was attacked by Japanese military aircraft on January 24, 1942, during a cargo flight.
 The plane made a forced landing near Samarinda and all 3 occupants survived, but the plane was written off.

 Corio

-The Corio, a Short Empire flying boat airliner, operated by Qantas, was shot down by Imperial Japanese Naval Air Service aircraft in the early days of the Pacific War during World War II off the coast of West Timor, Dutch East Indies, on 30 January 1942.
+The Corio, a British Short Empire flying boat airliner, operated by Australian carrier Qantas, was shot down by Imperial Japanese Naval Air Service aircraft in the early days of the Pacific War during World War II off the coast of West Timor, Indonesia, on 30 January 1942.
 Thirteen occupants were killed.
 Captain Aubrey Koch, along with another crewman and three passengers, swam to shore and were rescued.

 Circe

-The Circe (G-AETZ), another Short S.23 Empire operated by Qantas (leased from BOAC), was evacuating civilians and military personnel from Tjilatjap to Broome on February 28, 1942, was shot down 400 km (248.5 miles) south of Tjilatjap by a Japanese bomber on maritime patrol from Denpasar.
+The Circe (G-AETZ), another Short S.23 Empire operated by Qantas (leased from BOAC), was evacuating civilians and military personnel from Tjilatjap, Indonesia to Broome, Australia on February 28, 1942, was shot down 400 km (248.5 miles) south of Tjilatjap by a Japanese bomber on maritime patrol from Denpasar.
 All 22 occupants, 4 crew and 18 passengers, were killed.

 KNILM PK-AFV

-PK-AFV, also known as the PH-ALP Pelikaan (one of the KLM airliners that diverted during the German invasion of the Netherlands), was a Douglas DC-3 airliner operated by KNILM from 1940.
+PK-AFV, also known as the PH-ALP Pelikaan (one of the KLM airliners that diverted during the German invasion of the Netherlands), was a Douglas DC-3 airliner operated by Dutch Indies airline KNILM from 1940.
 On 3 March 1942, while on a flight from Bandung, Netherlands East Indies, to Broome, Australia, with the well-known KLM captain Ivan Smirnov, the plane was attacked by three Japanese Mitsubishi A6M Zero fighter planes; PK-AFV successfully landed on the beach near Broome with damage and an engine fire but was then strafed and the flight engineer and three passengers (including a baby) were killed.
 Smirnov had a consignment of diamonds, worth at the time an estimated £150,000–300,000 (in an approximate £– million), in his possession.
 The vast majority of these were lost or stolen following the crash.

 KNILM PK-ALO

 PK-ALO, another Douglas DC-3 of KNILM, was also attacked on March 3, 1942.
-While landing at Broome, Japanese A6M fighters fired at the aircraft.
+While landing at Broome, Australia, Japanese A6M fighters fired at the aircraft.
 Pilot E.E.
 Hulsebos landed safely but the fighters attacked again, causing the aircraft to burn out; no one onboard was killed.

-LATI I-BURA

-I-BURA, a Savoia-Marchetti SM-75 of LATI, was shot down near Sicily on March 28, 1942.
-It is unknown who shot down the plane and if there were any fatalities.